-The Health and Human Services Department (HHS), the FDA’s parent agency, acknowledged to the GAO that the FDA’s six reviewers can’t scrutinize everything, so they focus on ads with the greatest potential to affect public health.
+The Health and Human Services Department (HHS), the FDA’s parent agency, acknowledged to the GAO that the FDA’s six reviewers can’t scrutinize everything, so they focus on ads with the greatest potential to effect public health.

 HHS said the lengthy legal reviews give the FDA more teeth because the letters that are sent rest on a more solid legal foundation.
 “As a result, companies take our letters more seriously and quickly react to the problems identified therein,” HHS said, in written comments to the GAO.